microsoft/FluidFramework/docs/docs/components.md

 patterns. **Feature detection** is a technique to dynamically determine the capabilities of another component, while **delegation** means that the implementation of an interface can be delegated to another object.

-Using these features, within the Fluid Framework itself we define several interfaces, such as `IComponentLoadable`, and use the feature detection mechanism to find JavaScript objects that implement that interface.
+Using these features within the Fluid Framework itself we define several interfaces, such as `IComponentLoadable`, and use the feature detection mechanism to find JavaScript objects that implement that interface.
 These patterns are described in more detail below.